How to become a better racecar driver - race driver coaching from Le Mans Winner Jonny Adam

-Race driver coaching is something I have been doing since 2005, and it's now a crucial part of my job as a professional racing driver.
-Trying to find that perfect racing line or vital setup change that could find those important last few tenths for fellow sports car drivers and teammates gives me great satisfaction.
+is something I have been doing since 2005.
+It's now a crucial part of my job as a professional racing driver.
+Trying to find that perfect racing line or vital setup change that could find those important last few tenths for fellow sports car drivers and team-mates gives me great satisfaction.

-When driver coaching I believe preparation is the key.
-When I’m competing myself I will spend hours on an Aston Martin simulator perfecting a circuit or advanced driving technique before I go to a race or even a test day with the factory team.
+I believe preparation is the key.
+When I’m competing myself I will spend hours on an Aston Martin simulator perfecting a circuit or advanced driving technique before I go to a race, or even a test day with the Aston Martin Racing factory team.

-In each driver training session I will always use two essential elements – visual cues and data.
-For establishing basic racing lines or wet lines depending on circuit and track surface I use onboard video, reviewing each driver’s performance in step-by-step detail to make sure their racing lines are correct and the steering and driving manner is smooth and precise.
+.
+For establishing basic racing lines or wet lines depending on circuit and track surface I use on-board video reviewing each driver’s performance in step-by-step detail to make sure their racing lines are correct and the steering and driving manner is smooth and precise.

 Then we dive into the detail of data and telemetry.
 Using a data system or a video GPS allows me to compare all the driver inputs, from brake pedal pressures to throttle inputs.
 By digging down to that level and really understanding each driver we can work on making marginal gains right across the full range of driving technique and extracting their maximum potential.

-With my knowledge of racing at all levels from karting to the professional ranks I believe I can help drivers of all levels and ability gain valuable time at any track.
+With my knowledge of racing at all levels from karting to the professional ranks, I believe I can help drivers of all levels and ability to gain valuable time at any track via a combination of:

 As a fully-qualified race driving instructor the best advice I could give anyone is to drive within the car, the tyres and your own limits.
 Smooth is fast and in control.
-Over-driving is avery common problem, and only until you learn how to master the temptation to go too hard will you be able to focus on really making the gains you need to get to and stay at the front of the grid.
+Over-driving is a very common problem.
+Only until you learn how to master the temptation to go too hard will you be able to focus on really making the gains you need to get to and stay at the front of the grid.